Davecaliamugos/app_visualization/README.md

 Categorical data regarding specific applications—such as Advanced Data Analysis for students and Curriculum Design for teachers—are based on the Stanford AI Index Report 2025 and World Bank education technology frameworks.

-References
+# References

-UNESCO Institute for Statistics.
+Center for Democracy and Technology.
 (2025).
-AI and education: Protecting the rights of learners. https://www.unesco.org/en/articles/ai-and-education-protecting-rights-learners
+Hand in Hand: Schools’ Embrace of AI Connected to Increased Risks to Students. https://cdt.org/insights/hand-in-hand-schools-embrace-of-ai-connected-to-increased-risks-to-students/

 OECD.
 (2026).
-OECD digital education outlook 2026: Exploring effective uses of generative AI in education.
+OECD Digital Education Outlook 2026: Innovations in Teaching and Learning with AI.
 OECD Publishing. https://doi.org/10.1787/062a7394-en

 Stanford Institute for Human-Centered AI.
 (2025).
-Artificial intelligence index report 2025.
+Artificial Intelligence Index Report 2025.
 Stanford University. https://hai.stanford.edu/ai-index-2025

-World Bank.
+UNESCO.
 (2024).
-AI revolution in education: What you need to know. https://documents.worldbank.org/curated/en/099734306182493324

-Center for Democracy and Technology.
-(2025).
-Schools’ embrace of AI connected to increased risks: 2024-25 student and teacher survey. https://cdt.org/insights/report-schools-embrace-of-ai
+AI competency framework for teachers.
+United Nations Educational, Scientific and Cultural Organization. https://unesdoc.unesco.org/ark:/48223/pf0000391104

-🚀 Deployment
+# 🚀 Deployment

 To deploy on Streamlit Community Cloud:
 1. Push your repository to GitHub
 2. Go to https://share.streamlit.io and connect your repo
 3. Set the main file to `main.py` and click Deploy

-📝 Assignment Requirements
+# 📝 Assignment Requirements

 This project meets the common visualization assignment checklist: